MANAGEMENT AND ACCOUNTING WEB

 Analyzing the Empirical Results

-The changes in the accounting system were explored on two levels: 1) standard costing to ABC, 2) site-specific changes to existing accounting based control methods.
 In seven of the nine sites some form of accounting based control system change was observed.
 One of the two unchanged companies, failed within five years and the other's status was undeterminable when the article was written.

 Empowerment, Teams, and Accounting-based Controls

 The first refinement of the research question was involved in the increase in team importance.
-From the evidence, it appears that team orientation was present at every company.
+From the evidence, it appears that a team orientation was present at every company.
 Several of the companies had incorporated this team focus into the accounting-based control system.
 It seemed though, that these controls were very informal and in some ways were used to help buffer the inaccurate traditional measures.
 Accountabilities did seem to be moving lower in the companies through empowerment and formal measurements.

 The Changing Natures of Control Measures